mcsee/Software-Design-Articles/Articles/TDD/We Should Get Rid of HelloWorld Forever/readme.md

-# We Should Get Rid of HelloWorld Forever💩
+# We Should Get Rid of HelloWorld Forever

 ![We Should Get Rid of HelloWorld Forever](We%20Should%20Get%20Rid%20of%20HelloWorld%20Forever.jpeg)